 The Trinity College Cooking Society provides opportunities to cook (and eat) throughout the year.
 Events include cooking tutes, guest chefs, casual basement cooking, dinner parties and, of course, we aim to hold a Trinity College Master Chef competition.

-You can try out a multitude of dancing styles under the tuition of specialised instructors and talented students at the Dance Club.
-Previous dance experience is not essential – the Dance Club is designed for everyone to have a go!
+The Dance Society provides students with the opportunity to try a multitude of dancing styles under the tuition of specialised instructors and talented students.
+You need not be trained nor have any dancing ability/coordination – this club is designed for everyone to have a go!

-The Trinity College Dialectic Society has been operating for 134 years in 2011, and is Australia’s oldest collegiate society.
-All members of the College, resident and non-resident, are automatically members of the Society, which encourages the practice of oratory and the promotion of literary culture.
-The Society’s regular activities include the intercollegiate, inter-building and comedy debates, public speaking, the Frank Carse essay-writing competition, and an annual dinner.
+All members of the College, resident and non-resident, are automatically members of the Dialectic Society, founded in 1877, and thus Australia’s oldest collegiate society.
+Its primary focus is the encouragement of oratory and the promotion of literary culture through intercollegiate, inter-building and comedy debates, public speaking and an essay-writing competition.

 The Trinity College Drama Club, founded in 1879, is responsible for staging the College play in the first Semester each year.
 All resident students and tutors are invited to audition for parts or apply for support positions.
 The President of the Drama Club appoints the Captain of the Theatre Sports team, which competes in the Inter-collegiate Theatre Sports Competition.
 The results of this contribute toward the awarding of the Arts Shield.

-The Film Society regularly provides entertainment of the cinematic variety to the College community.
-The Society caters for all tastes and broadens the students’ experience of films and film genres.
-This club is all about getting together, socialising and watching great films along with sampling some tasty refreshments.
+The aim of the Film Society is simple: to provide entertainment of the cinematic variety to the College community.
+The Film Society caters for all tastes because everyone loves at least one movie – right?
+This club is all about getting together, socialising and watching great films along with some tasty refreshments.

 A long, long time ago, in a far darker time (1995 to be exact), resident students Shem Fitzgerald, Richard Stanley and Simon Reith conceived a forum in which anonymous voting would lead to pointless collating of results and humorous (yet equally pointless) summaries of these results.
 This club trawls and polls the depths of the earth to learn the truth about Trinitarians.
 Newcomers will be told of the club Fitzstaneith Polling, which will forever live up to its mantra, ‘Go Fitz yourself!’.

 The motto of this club is ludo ingeniose, ludo iustus: play smart, play fair.
-Proud owners of the Trinity College Games Cupboard, the Games Society know their games - Monopoly, Scrabble, Articulate and many more – they’re all here!
+Proud owners of the Trinity College Games Cupboard, the Games Society knows its games – Monopoly, Scrabble, Articulate, as well as many more – it’s all here!
 They also offer relaxing games nights in the JCR as well as video game challenges.

 Informal Dining Society (IDS)

-Students cultivate an appreciation of food outside the College Dining Hall in the Informal Dining Society.
-This Society organises barbeques at College events, and arranges regular group outings at some of Melbourne’s best-known establishments where they partake of an enjoyable meal or ‘food crawl’ (at heavily discounted prices).
+The Informal Dining Society provides students with the opportunity to cultivate an appreciation of food outside the College Dining Hall.
+This Society organises barbeques at College events, as well as regular group outings to some of Melbourne’s best-known establishments for an enjoyable meal or food crawl (at heavily discounted prices).